awslabs/aurora-snapshot-tool/README.md

 * **KmsKeyDestination** KMS Key to be used for copying encrypted snapshots to the destination region.
 If you are not copying to a different region, this parameter is not necessary.
 * **RetentionDays** - as in the source account, the amount of days you want your snapshots to be kept. **Do not set this parameter to a value lower than the source account.** Snapshots created more than **RetentionDays** ago will be automatically deleted (only if they contain a tag with Key: CopiedBy, Value: Snapshot Tool for Aurora)

+## Building From Source and Deploying

+As published, these CloudFormation templates will pull the zip files for the Lambda functions from an AWS-owned and operated S3 bucket.
+You can also choose to build from source and deploy to your own bucket in your own account.
+To build, you need to be on a unix-like system (e.g., macOS or some flavour of Linux) and you need to have `make` and `zip`.

+1. Create an S3 bucket to hold the Lambda function zip files.
+The bucket must be in the same region where the Lambda functions will run.
+And the Lambda functions must run in the same region as the RDS instances.

+1. Clone the repository

+1. Edit the `Makefile` file and set `S3DEST` to be the bucket name where you want the functions to go.
+Set the `AWSARGS`, `AWSCMD` and `ZIPCMD` variables as well.

+1. Type `make` at the command line.
+It will call `zip` to make the zip files, and then it will call `aws s3 cp` to copy the zip files to the bucket you named.

+1. Be sure to use the correct bucket name in the `CodeBucket` parameter when launching the stack in both accounts.

+## Updating

+This tool is fundamentally stateless.
+The state is mainly in the tags on the snapshots themselves and the parameters to the CloudFormation stack.
+If you make changes to the parameters or make changes to the Lambda function code, it is best to delete the stack and then launch the stack again.

 ## Authors

 * **Marcelo Coronel** - [mrcoronel](https://github.com/mrcoronel)